 4. The Agile Product Delivery Competency:

 This is a customer-centric approach for explaining, releasing and building an ongoing flow of valuable services and products to users and customers.
-This competency helps organizations to provide solutions that outperform the competition, reduces risk, lowers developmental costs and delighting customers.
+This competency helps organizations to provide solutions that outperform the competition, reduce risk, lowers developmental costs and delighting customers.

 5. Enterprise Solution Delivery: